plone/plone.restapi-client/docs/actions/lock.md

 ## Delete Lock

-This function can be used to delete the lock on the content of the given path.

-- Function name: `deleteLockMutation`
+### Mutation function

+Use the `deleteLockMutation` function to get the mutation for deleting a lock for a page.

+### Hook

+Use the `useDeleteLock` hook to delete a lock for a page.

 ### Parameters